abubow/image-caption-generation/README.md

 ### Evaluation

 The model's performance is evaluated using BLEU scores, which measure the quality of the generated captions compared to the actual captions.

-## Abstract

-This project presents an advanced image captioning system leveraging a combination of CNN and RNN architectures.
-The system employs the VGG16 model for robust image feature extraction and an LSTM-based sequence model for generating descriptive captions.
-The approach involves intricate preprocessing of both visual and textual data, efficient model training with a custom data generator, and effective evaluation using BLEU scores.
-This end-to-end system demonstrates the synergy between deep learning techniques in computer vision and natural language processing to create meaningful, contextually relevant image captions.